vivas3/LockPrepMacro/README.md

 # LockPrepMacro
 Single button macro for TBC Warlock 2v2 arena preparation.

-To use it, make an ingame macro with:
+To use it, just extract the files into **/Interface/AddOns/LockPrepMacro** folder (**not** LockPrepMacro-main which is the zip name when you download it here), make an ingame macro with:
 ```
 /click LockPrepMacro
 ```
 and spam it when you enter arena.
+That's it.
 You'll have to summon Felhunter + sacrifice Voidwalker manually though.
 This will take care of everything (?) else. :)

 It will:
 ```